hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/053_hints_on_practical_spirituality.md

 realisation, we must struggle, and through struggle growth will come.
 We shall make mistakes, but they may be angels unawares.

-The greatest help to spiritual life is meditation (Dhyâna).
+The greatest help to spiritual life is meditation (Dhyāna).
 In meditation we divest ourselves of all material conditions and feel our divine nature.
 We do not depend upon any external help in meditation.
 The touch of the soul can paint the brightest colour even in the